Evictions of Residential Tenants in Texas

 Appeals from County to District Court

-There is also the possibility of a second appeal from the judgment of a county court:
+There is also the possibility of a second appeal from county court to district court:

 CONCLUSION